MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/eventlist-usage.md

          )
      );
 ```
+If there are multiple related errors, their order in the EventList will be the root cause being first, followed with other logs reported by upper layers as the problem propagates upward.

  >Note :
  > <br>This class is NOT a replacement for the standard logging mechanism employed by the SDK.
 It serves specifically to offer immediate post-call context specific diagnostic information for the application to automate handling of certain common problems, such as invalid file name being supplied, file already being present on the filesystem, etc.